Stinking Carnival cruise ship being towed to Alabama

 "The odour is so bad that it's making them sick," Nutt said.
 "They're vomiting and stuff all over the boat just from the odour ...
 There's faeces all over the floor."

-The ship, operated by Carnival Corp (CCL.N), left Galveston, Texas, on Thursday and was due to return there on Monday.
+The ship, operated by Carnival Corp, left Galveston, Texas, on Thursday and was due to return there on Monday.
 It was being towed by tugboats to Mobile, Alabama, and expected by the company to arrive there no later than Thursday.

 Most of the 23 public restrooms on the ship are working along with some toilets in guest cabins.
 Passengers also have access to running water for showers, said Carnival Cruise Lines President and Chief Executive Gerry Cahill.